oluudeh/nodejs-ecommerce-api/README.md

 However, this can be set in the config (.env) file.

-4. Authentication header key: The API challenge document says to use 'USER-KEY' as the header while the Swagger documentation uses API-KEY.
-I used 'USER-KEY' in this application.
+4. Authentication header key: The API challenge document says to use `USER-KEY` as the header while the Swagger documentation uses `API-KEY.` I used `USER-KEY` in this application.

 # Advanced Requirements